PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Method

-\textbf{Image and Text Encoder} We employ DINOv3 \cite{simeoni2025dinov3} and our knowledge-enhanced Clinical ModernBERT \cite{lee2025clinical} as vision and text backbones.
-For the $i$-th patient, input data consists of multi-modal scans $\{v_{i,j}\}_j$ and structured clinical metadata $\{t_{i,k}\}_k$.
-Guided by domain priors (Section \ref{sec:knowledge}), we filter for visually relevant attributes and concatenate them into a sequence $t_i$.
-The encoders extract latent features $q_i \in \mathbb{R}^{(n+1)\times d}$ from text and $p_{i,j} \in \mathbb{R}^{(m+1)\times d}$ from each image, where $n, m$ denote sequence lengths and $d$ is the latent dimension.
-Both modalities are mapped to a shared space via projection heads.
-At this stage, only the projection heads and LoRA \cite{hu2022lora} adapters in DINOv3 are trained (Fig. \ref{fig:framework}).
+We employ DINOv3~\cite{simeoni2025dinov3} and our knowledge-enhanced Clinical ModernBERT~\cite{lee2025clinical} as the vision and text backbones.
+For the $i$-th instance, the inputs consist of multi-modal images $\{v_{i,j}\}_j$ and structured clinical metadata $\{t_{i,k}\}_k$.
+The encoders extract textual features $q_i\in\mathbb{R}^{(L+1)\times d}$ and visual features $p_{i,j}\in\mathbb{R}^{(K+1)\times d}$ from each image, where $L$ is the number of textual sequence tokens, $K$ is the number of visual patch tokens, and $d$ is the latent feature dimension.
+The additional token in each sequence denotes the corresponding global class token.
+Both modalities are mapped into a shared representation space through projection heads.
+At this stage, only the projection heads and the LoRA~\cite{hu2022lora} adapters in DINOv3 are optimized (Fig.~\ref{fig:framework}).

+For Stage~2 image--metadata alignment, we retain only attributes whose semantics are directly related to visually observable findings, thereby reducing noise from metadata that cannot be grounded in image features.
+The attributes are selected through a predefined semantic grouping of the metadata fields rather than learned by the model; for example, PAD-UFES-20 retains lesion-related attributes such as itch, growth, pain, and change, while excluding demographic attributes such as age and gender.
+This provides a more appropriate supervision signal for visual--semantic alignment.
+The filtering is applied only in Stage~2, whereas all available patient attributes are used in Stage~3 for diagnostic feature aggregation and classification.
+The complete attribute lists for both datasets are provided in the supplementary material.